TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 to the target.
 The rest of the protocol is driven by the python scripts from Arduino.

 ### Bootloader programming
-When no jumpers are placed, the target is not flashed via UPDI, but with the internal bootloader of the target.<br>
+When no jumpers are placed (the led is blinking three times per 2 seconds), the target is not flashed via UPDI,<br>
+but with the internal bootloader of the target.<br>
 This bootloader first need to be flashed by UPDI to the target:

 Choose within the menu the variant with Optiboot: